apayne/rc-shim/README.md

 example is the ISC bind service having the rc script named as "bind", but the daemon is "named".
 The shim has a provision for this, you can simply edit that specific copy of the shim to have the correct name.
-Locate the line in the shim that looks like this:
+Locate the line in the shim that looks like this: *SVCNAME=$MYNAME*.

-SVCNAME=$MYNAME

 Using our "bind/named" example, replace "$MYNAME" with "named".
 This skips the "guess" that the script takes and explicitly identifies the name of the daemon itself.
 Of course, the service definition directory